0xdavinchee/ethhole-event-staking/README.md

 ## Usage

 To compile: `npx hardhat compile`.

 To run tests: `npx hardhat test`.

-To run the project locally, open up a terminal window and run `npx hardhat node` to start up a local node.
+Run `npx hardhat node` to start up a local node.

 Open up another terminal window and run `npx hardhat deploy --network localhost` to deploy your project to localhost.

-Then connect to the hardhat console at localhost with `npx hardhat console --network localhost` and create an instance of the contract and attach it to the address it was deployed to:
+Connect to the hardhat console at localhost with `npx hardhat console --network localhost` and create an instance of the contract and attach it to the address it was deployed to:

 ```
 const contract = await (await ethers.getContractFactory("<CONTRACT_NAME>")).attach("<ADDRESS>");
 ```

 This will allow you to have access to the functions of the contract.
-You can get multiple accounts to interact with the contract using `const accounts = await hre.getUnnamedAccounts()`.
+You can get multiple accounts to interact with the contract using
+`const accounts = await hre.getUnnamedAccounts()`.

 <!-- LICENSE -->